vanilla-friendly-datapacks/wood-cutting/README.md

-> __NOTE:__ If you happen to use this template, make sure to replace the Kofi username inside the `.github/FUNDING.yml` file :)

-# Projectname
+# Wood Cutting

-> A Minecraft 1.16.x data pack that
+> A Minecraft 1.16.x data pack that adds wood cutting recipes to the stonecutter.

 ## Installation

 Download the latest release from [here][latest] and put the datapack zip file into the `datapacks` folder of your Minecraft world.
-Download the resourcepack zip file (if available) and enable the pack in your client.

-I usually provide resourcepacks to allow translations of my datapacks :)

-## Crafting

-## FAQ

 ## Uninstallation

-To uninstall the datapack, run the `zerotask:REPLACE/uninstall` function and remove the datapack from your world save.
-Afterwards, run `reload`.
+The datapack doesn't create new scoreboards or new entities and thus an `uninstall` function is not needed.

 ## License